saimang6/Quick-Talk/README.md

 # Quick-Talk
-Quick Talk is a fast, secure, and simple way to connect with friends.
-Enter a lobby, join a room, and start chatting instantly!
+Quick Talk is a fast, secure, and simple way to connect.
+Join a room to chat instantly with friends, or start a voice call with just one click!